Key exchange without entity authentication

 Description

-Never disable host key checking in production code.
-While it might be convenient for testing, it opens up security vulnerabilities.
+• Do not disable host key checking in your production code.
+While it might seem convenient for development or testing environments, it significantly increases the risk of security breaches.

 Associated CWE